As a new teacher, I’d often present a famous quotation to students. Something like:

 The Problems

-“What do you think Ben Franklin meant by this?” is a low-level question.
-Students are merely summarizing or paraphrasing.
-Maybe that’s Apply on Bloom’s Taxonomy?
+“What do you think Ben Franklin meant by this?” is obviously super low-level.
+Students are just summarizing.
+Maybe that’s Apply on Bloom’s Taxonomy (if I’m feeling generous).
 Now, this question could be a starting point, but it’s not an ending point.

 How I’d Do It Now